oldd/projects/02-battleship/README.md

 Learning Objective - Develop user stories from the front backwards:
 1. Select a user story
+2. Create a branch for that story
-2. Add the necessary buttons/fields/forms to the view (to the HTML)
+3. Add the necessary buttons/fields/forms to the view (to the HTML)
-3. Write a controller method for that interface
+4. Write a controller method for that interface
-4. Write the model method for that controller method (if necessary)
+5. Write the model method for that controller method (if necessary)
-5. write the view method for that controller method (if necessary)
+6. write the view method for that controller method (if necessary)
+7. Test that story
+8. Merge that branch to master

 This assumes you have already decided on user stories and decided on a development schedule.
 We've done that for you, all you have to do is build them one at a time.